 Feel like you’ve taken a step back in time in a luxury bedouin style desert camp.
 You can sit under the stars as you dine, surrounded by the beauty of the Arabian desert.
 This iftar is perfect for when you have guests and are wanting to impress them with a one of a kind experience.
 It is a little bit of a drive but is definitely worth it.
 This iftar buffet includes live entertainment.

-Sometimes this one is on offer on Groupon, so good to do a quick check before you go!
+Sometimes this one is on offer on Groupon, so make sure to do a quick check before you go!

 265 AED per person weekdays